JetBrains/teamcity-documentation/topics/maven.md

 ### Maven Settings

-Choose the Maven version you want to use. __Since TeamCity 2017.1__, you can [manage the installed versions](installing-agent-tools.md).
+Choose the Maven version you want to use.
+You can also [manage the installed versions](installing-agent-tools.md).

 <table>